sumn2u/learn-javascript/en/browser-object-model-bom/cookies.md

 book = Learn Javascript
 ```

-`document.cookie` property is used to create, read and delete cookies.Creating cookie is pretty easy you need to provide the name and value
+The `document.cookie` property is used to create, read and delete cookies.
+Creating cookie is pretty easy you need to provide the name and value

 ```javascript
 document.cookie = "book=Learn Javacript";
 ```

 By default, a cookie gets deleted when the browser is closed.
-To make it persistent, we need to specify the expiry date(in UTC time).
+To make it persistent, we need to specify the expiry date (in UTC time).

 ```javascript
 document.cookie = "book=Learn Javacript; expires=Fri, 08 Jan 2022 12:00:00 UTC";